Cubiqo/cbq-wiki/README.md

 Supports student/professor records, exam and grade management, file uploads, attendance, academic flows, and user access control, and many more features.
 - **cbq-proto-frontend**: Frontend application built with React for a university academic management system.
 Features include UI for managing records, grades, attendance, files, workflows, and secure login access.
-- **cbq-legajos**: Script files used for
+- **cbq-legajos**: Script files used to import data and student digital files from the university’s legacy system to the new academic management platform.
 - **cbq-migracion**: Collection of script files used during data migration from the university’s legacy system to the new academic management platform.
-- **cbq-plataforma**: Express server and HTML form built to collect university professor information, which was later integrated into their digital profiles within the academic management system.
+- **cbq-plataforma**: A self-service HTML form built in React and used by university students to submit their data, which was programmatically imported into their digital academic profiles.